4 Feb 2012 The 2012 Wicklow County Bird Race will take place on Saturday 4th February.

 Chris Honan would be grateful if birders would look out for gulls wearing blue rings.
 Great Black-backed, Lesser Black-backed and Herring Gulls were ringed on Ireland’s Eye during the summer months of 2009 and 2010 as part of a continuing study.

-The birds have blue rings with white codes on their left legs and BTO metal rings on the right.
-Reports can be sent directly to gulls@eircom.net.
-A related website will be available soon at www.gulls.ie that will include a report submission form.
 Recent sightings include a Lesser Black-backed Gull in Cadiz, Spain that was ringed on Ireland’s Eye in 2009 and regular reports from Howth (up to 10 birds in two hours), Bullock Harbour and other locations along the Dublin coast.

-Details of most European colour ringing projects can be found at http://www.cr-birding.be/
+Details of most European colour ringing projects can be found at www.cr-birding.org/

-© Copyright, Tolka Branch, Birdwatch Ireland 2006
+© Copyright, Tolka Branch, Birdwatch Ireland 2016